Health and education are key for progress.

 Public health systems in Latin America and the Caribbean (LAC) rely on obsolete infrastructure and technology.
 At least US$100 billion are required to update existing hospitals, clinics, and equipment.
 Another challenge is inequity, with major differences in access and quality of health services between and within countries across the region.

 The region’s educational performance is poor.
-In the most recent Programme for International Student Assessment (PISA), LAC countries were placed in the bottom third of the ranking.
+In the most recent Program for International Student Assessment (PISA), LAC countries were placed in the bottom third of the ranking.
 Furthermore, education infrastructure also needs improvement with 35% of students attending poorly equipped schools, mostly in rural areas.

 Even though education and health services are generally provided by the public sector, governments need help to address the large-scale investment requirements.
 The private sector can provide the necessary financing and innovation to tackle the major problems faced by the region.